Comments, compliments and complaints

 As a child or young person, you are allowed an advocate.
 An advocate can speak on your behalf to make sure that your views and feelings are heard.

 If you're a child or young person, you can give your feedback on our children's rights page.
 This page explains your rights as a child or young person and lists support services you’re entitled to.
-If you need help making a complaint you can also gain assistance through the children's rights page.

 The Complaints and Compliments Team at West Northants Council manages the complaints process for Northamptonshire Children’s Trust under a service level agreement.
 This means we process your complaints here on our website via the complaint button below.